 Dudley Do-Right’s Ripsaw Falls – what you wish you knew before you experienced it

-YOU WILL GET SOAKED.
-Luckily, Universal sells ponchos and even extra socks and shorts should you need them.
+Luckily, Universal sells ponchos – and, even, extra socks and shorts, should you need them.
 And as you exit the ride, there are human-sized drying machines that you can stand in to aid the drying process – for a fee.